 My daughter who is in 3rd grade now, completed the astronomy book when she was in kindergarten.
 She completed the notebook assignments and still remembers much of what we studied.
 I say this as a reminder that this text is easily adapted to the needs of families with widely varying ages and abilities of children.

-So why would anyone not like Apologia?
+So why would anyone not like the Apologia Elementary Science series?

 You will not like this text if you do not want to include any of the Bible in your science lessons.
 These texts are unapologetically (pardon the pun) Christian.
 The author believes in creation and presents evidence that supports creation in the text.
 It does not give equal time to evolutionary theory believing that is better left to science geared to older students.
-Of course, most any animal book checked out of the library contains references to evolution, so this book helps provide a balance with its absence of evolutionary content.
+Of course, most any animal books checked out of the library contains references to evolution, so this book helps provide a balance with its absence of evolutionary content.

 You might not like this text if you want a more traditional approach to science including worksheets, tests and quizzes.
 The reinforcement of material in these texts is through talking about the text and creating notebook pages.
 The writing style is also different than most science books.
 These books are written like the author is talking directly to you.
 I don’t mean vernacular speech, but it contains questions that are somewhat rhetorical.
 It also goes into great detail.
 Additionally, if you want to study many different topics in one school year, these texts would not be a good fit.